-But I couldn’t really pick one and I kept feeling that none of those were quite the answer that I wanted to tackle.
-So I went to one of my good friends for help and she asked, “Well what do you think the biggest challenge is?”
+But I couldn’t pick one, and I kept feeling that none of those was quite the answer that I wanted to tackle.
+So I went to one of my good friends for help, and she asked, “Well, what do you think the biggest challenge is?”

 The biggest challenge is between your ears…

 This feeling that you don’t belong.
 That you’re not good enough.
 That you’re a fraud, and you’ll eventually be discovered.

 Women are confronted often with scenarios that cause these types of feelings, like:

 - Being the only woman or minority in the room

 - Looking at job requirements and feeling that you don’t meet all the criteria

 - Feeling like we need to become more “male” to get ahead or succeed